-Child Sexual Abuse Material (CSAM) is found online by the public, industry, etc. These reports are reviewed by analysts who classify the illegality of the material, which is then shared with the national Law Enforcement Agency, and in many cases the relevant Internet Service Provider will receive a Notice and Takedown order.
-This Is done in partnership with the local Law Enforcement Agency to make sure their investigations aren't compromised.
+Child Sexual Abuse Material (CSAM) is found online by citizens, internet companies or through automated tools used by our members.
+These reports are reviewed by analysts who classify the illegality of the material, which is shared with national Law Enforcement Agencies and a notice and takedown order is sent to the relevant Hosting Provider.
+This Is done in partnership with the national Law Enforcement Agency to make sure their investigations aren't compromised.

 Unfortunately, the reality of the situation is not that simple.
 Different countries follow different procedures, which involve different stakeholders, who process the report in different orders, using different approaches, whilst applying different laws.